 Provision, manage, and program networks more rapidly with software-defined networking.
 In this centralized approach to network management, the underlying network infrastructure is abstracted from applications.
 SDN provides choice in automation and programmability across data centers, campuses, and wide-area networks.
-Use Cisco software-defined solutions to build intent-based networks.
+See how SDN is the foundation for automating the complete network lifecycle with intent-based networking.

 Reduce complexity by decoupling the control and data planes, while making automation highly secure and scalable.